codedarkness/xmonad/README.md

 This is basic build of xmonad, you need to add your own stuff in xmonad.hs to create you own work flow.
 So, this is just a starting point to build your awesome system!

 I use this built, and it's working.
 If you have an error(s) check in /.xmonad/xmonad.errors to know what is the problem.

-> Too lazzy! to install Arch Linux from scratch; that's why i use *Manjaro-Architec* o *Debian* to install my base system and work from that.